Kitadaitōjima: History

-It is uncertain when Minamidaitōjima was discovered.
+It is uncertain when Kitadaitōjima was discovered.
 It is the most likely that their first sighting was by the Spanish navigator Bernardo de la Torre in 1543, in between 25 September and 2 October, during his abortive attempt to reach New Spain from the Philippines with the San Juan de Letran.
-It was then charted, together with Kitadaitōjima, as Las Dos Hermanas (The Two Sisters).
+It was then charted, together with Minamidaitōjima, as Las Dos Hermanas (The Two Sisters).
 There is little doubt that Minamidaitōjima and Kitadaitōjima were again sighted by the Spanish on 28 July 1587, by Pedro de Unamuno who named them Islas sin Probecho (Useless Islands).
 However, on 2 July 1820, the Russian vessel Borodino surveyed the two Daitō islands and named the south as "South Borodino Island".

 The island remained uninhabited until claimed by the Empire of Japan in 1885.
-In 1900, a team of pioneers from Hachijōjima, an island located 287 km south of Tokyo led by Tamaoki Han'emon (1838 – 1910), who had pioneered settlement on Minamidaitōjima, became the first human inhabitants of the island, and started the cultivation of sugar cane from 1903.
+In 1900, a team of pioneers from Hachijōjima, an island located 287 km south of Tokyo led by Tamaoki Han'emon (1838 – 1910), who had pioneered settlement on Minamidaitōjima, became the first human inhabitants of the islands, and started the cultivation of sugar cane from 1903.

 During this period until World War II, Kitadaitōjima was owned in its entirety by Dai Nippon Sugar (now Dai Nippon Meiji Sugar), which also operated mines for the extraction of guano for use in fertilizer.
 Many of the inhabitants were seasonal workers from Okinawa and Taiwan.
 After World War II, the island was occupied by the United States.
 The use of increased mechanization increased phosphate yields marginally until the deposits were exhausted by the mid-1950s.
 The island was returned to Japan in 1972.